 “This single book of the Bible transformed my entire tribe in India,” John told the crowds, “and it was all my grandfather had for many years.
 Until my father translated the entire Bible into the language of our people, this single book transformed the lives of thousands of Hmar people turning them from headhunters into heart-hunters for Jesus Christ!”

 This message resonated with many of those in attendance, some of whom were third and fourth generation believers.
 But many of the students were first generation Christians — and the only believers from their villages.
 These were particularly excited to learn how they could use the Gospel of John to share His love with their friends, relatives and community members.

 Hundreds of men and women attended the Seminars — and received newly printed copies of the Scriptures: Bibles, reference books and as many copies of the Gospel of John as they could carry to share with others.

 Gatherings like the one below provided Bibles and Gospels of John to believers who committed to sharing them with unreached peoples in neighboring villages and towns.

-Outreaches continued among a half dozen churches in remote areas where congregations gathered to receive the precious gifts of God’s Word.
+Visits continued among a half dozen churches in remote areas where congregations gathered to receive the precious gifts of God’s Word.
 In three days, the BFTW team traveled hundreds of miles to regions where vibrant churches filled with young and old alike were eager to welcome their visitors from the USA who had brought more than enough Bibles for every person in their congregations — and enough Gospels of John to share with those in their own community and surrounding villages, as well.